This post may contain affiliate links. Read our disclosure policy here.

 The best part – it’s done in less than 30 minutes!

 Meal prep tip: you can prepare the Chinese stir fry sauce up to a week in advance!
-Read more tips, like the best stir-fry oil, below the recipe…
+Read more tips, such as the best stir-fry oil, below the recipe…

 - 2 chicken breasts, boneless and skinless